tiennguyenvan/wp-plugins-release/dragblock/dragblock/readme.txt

 No need Contact-Form 7 or any other form plugins.

 == Changelog ==
+= 23.12.06 =
+* Support uploading site favicon
+* Improve property popover design
+* Add more patterns to the pattern library

 = 23.12.04 =
 * Fixed background toolbar not update background image
 * Fixed Pattern library not load if cache timeout